Common Career Mistakes and How to Avoid Them

 Overcommitting Workload

-The majority of the time, commitment to too much can lead to burnout, mistakes, and frustration within.
-While it’s vital to be committed in a way that is beyond the capacity of one’s ability, overcommitting will result in lower productivity and expected results.
+The majority of the time, commitment to too much can lead to burnout, errors, and frustration within.
+While it’s essential to apply oneself, commitment beyond one’s capacity will lead to less productivity and the expected outcomes.

 Reduce stress through: